-1. Jurisdiction: The geographic area of authority shall be the area contained within the Leavenworth corporate limits.
+- 1. Jurisdiction: The geographic area of authority shall be the area contained within the Leavenworth corporate limits. - 2.
+Mission: The commission's central purpose is the designation and the protection of historic properties in compliance with the Kansas Historic Preservation Act (KSA 75-

-- 2. Mission: The commission's central purpose is the designation and the protection of historic properties in compliance with the Kansas Historic Preservation Act (KSA 75-2724 et seq.).
+- 2724 et seq.).
 Matters arising under the statute shall require notification of the SHPO. - 3.
-Nomination Reviews: The commission shall review all proposed nominations for local, state, and national registers of historic properties.
+Nomination Reviews: The commission shall review all proposed nominations for local, state, and national registers of historic places.
 All nominations shall be evaluated by a professional in a specific discipline, if not represented on the commission, prior to commission recommendation. - 4.
 Certified Local Government (CLG): The SHPO may, by mutual agreement with the City, delegate responsibilities to the commission. - 5.
 Training: Each commission member shall attend at least one information or training meeting each year as approved by the SHPO. - 6.
 Historic Inventory: The commission shall review and maintain the historic property inventory to add properties, which may be eligible for designation as landmarks or districts in accordance with procedures established by the SHPO.
-In addition to the Kansas Historic Structures Inventory form, the City shall use the Urban Study Unit Manual prepared by the SHPO for the preservation planning process.
+In addition to the Kansas Historic Structures Inventory form, the City shall use the Survey Manual prepared by the SHPO for the preservation planning process.
 Copies of all inventory materials shall be submitted to the SHPO. - 7.
 Transparency: The City shall provide for adequate public participation in all aspects of the implementation of this Code.
 All meetings shall be open to the public pursuant to KSA 75-4318.
 The commission shall meet at least four times each year.
 Agenda materials provided to commission members shall be open to the public.
 Decisions shall be made in a public forum and minutes of all meetings shall be kept on file and available for public inspection.
 Minutes shall be considered notice of any action or decision. - 8.
 Programming: The commission shall have the discretion to establish other programs and services, including but not limited to: create public information programs, use of City funds to promote preservation activities, review other departmental plans being considered that may affect historic structures or properties, and cooperate with local groups or agencies to provide the widest possible promotion of historic programs and places. - 9.
 Participation Incentives: The commission shall review and recommend local incentives that may encourage Landmark designation in Leavenworth.
 These may be in the form of retail discounts, tax rebates, permit fee waivers, utility reductions, and other means to stimulate interest in historic preservation available only to designated Landmark properties.
 Such incentives shall be by agreement between the city, the Landmark owner and the respective business or utility providing the reduction or rebate. - 10.
-Review of Public Projects: The commission shall review and recommend policies regarding historic, public streetscape, lighting, and signage in historic districts to encourage their development.
-Resources available to create such places may include general or special tax authority as well as assessment processes.
+Review of Public Projects: The commission shall review and recommend policies regarding historic structures, public streetscape, lighting, and signage in historic districts to encourage their development.
+Resources available to create such places may include general or special tax authority as well as assessment processes. - 11.
+Grants and Gifts: The commission shall prepare applications for City Commission approval for any gift, grant, bequest, device, lease, fee, development right,